-The SET TIME command sets the RSTS/E 24-hour clock to the value you specify.
+This command sets the RSTS/E 24-hour clock to the value you specify.
 Optionally, you can set the system date to the value you specify.
 You can specify relative values for the date or time.
 See the previous section Changing System Date and Time for an explanation of relative dates and times.
-SET TIME requires the DATES privilege.
+SET TIME requires DATES privilege.